Kahánek, Orozco-Estrada / Vienna Symphony Orchestra

 The composition may feel rather compact, catchy and bold (too bold, maybe?).
 Already the opening of the composition is fairly pithy, maybe too pithy, easily memorable, with the danger of turning into an earworm.
 This sure was in line with the purpose of the piece, which wasn’t primarily religious.
 Johannes Brahms (1833 – 1897) allegedly commented that “The work seems to be intended for the destruction of Vienna and Berlin by the Bohemian forces—and it seems suitable to achieve that goal.”

-For the other works in this concert, the orchestra now played in standard, romantic configuration (violins on the left, followed by cellos, violas on the right.
-The wind instruments filled the space between the strings and the 80 professional singers of the Prague Philharmonic Choir in the rear of the stage, in a block arrangement, (from left) S–A–T–B. On the left-hand side of the conductor’s podium (Andrés Orozco-Estrada now switched to conducting with baton) stood the Slovenian soprano Mojca Bitenc, on his right the Polish bass (rather: baritone) Dariusz Perczak.
+For the other works in this concert, Orozco-Estrada had the orchestra now performing in standard, romantic configuration.
+The violins were on the left, followed by cellos, violas on the right.
+The wind instruments filled the space between the strings and the 80 professional singers of the Prague Philharmonic Choir in the rear of the stage, in a block arrangement, (from left) S–A–T–B. Andrés Orozco-Estrada now switched to conducting with baton.
+On the left-hand side of the conductor’s podium stood the Slovenian soprano Mojca Bitenc, on his right the Polish bass (rather: baritone) Dariusz Perczak.

 I. Allegro moderato, maestoso — Un poco meno mosso — Tempo I —